urmzd/chess/README.md

         Name : {P, K, Q, R, K, B} : {Pawn, King, Queen, Rook, Knight, Bishop}
         Color: {W, B} : {White, Black}

+# NOTES

+May add a possibleMoveSet to have easier implementation of A.I later on.